Xunnamius/strongbox-switchcrypt/README.md

     └── unity
 ```

-- `build/` is where all the transient results of the Makefile process will go. `make clean` will clear out this folder (excluding the `build/test/` symlink and `build/Makefile`).
+- `build/` is where all the transient results of the Makefile process will go. `make clean` will clear out this directory (excluding the `build/test/` symlink and `build/Makefile`).
 - `config/` is where the Ruby mock, zlog, cexception, and unity_runner configs are placed, among others.
 - `src/` is where the StrongBox source lives.
 - `test/` is where the corresponding StrongBox unit tests live.